Jordan-erifried/Jordan-erifried/README.md

 - 👋 Hi, I’m @Jordan-erifried
 - 👀 I’m interested in devops
 - 🌱 I’m currently learning open sources technologies
-- 💞️ I’m looking to collaborate on best it person
+- 💞️ I’m looking to collaborate with best person in IT
 - 📫 How to reach me : **danerifried@gmail.com**

 <!---